AakashPawanGPS/angularv1/README.md

 The app uses localstorage as cache to avoid cached calls.

 The Working version of the application is deployed on [https://aakash-pawan-angular.netlify.app/](https://aakash-pawan-angular.netlify.app/)

+For fetching data, The app uses `http.service`

+The app contains ` dashboard, home, history and user components`

+The user component has a model `( avatar_url : string , login : string )`

+This user component is being reused on home and history components